serradura/u-observers/README.md

 [⬆️ &nbsp; Back to Top](#table-of-contents-)

-### Passing data when performing observers
+### Sharing data when notifying the observers

-The [`event context`](#passing-a-context-for-your-observers) is a value that is stored when you attach your observer.
-But sometimes, will be useful to send some additional data when broadcasting an event to the observers.
+As previously mentioned, the [`event context`](#sharing-a-context-with-your-observers) is a value that is stored when you attach your observer.
+But sometimes, it will be useful to send some additional data when broadcasting an event to the observers.
+The `event data` gives you this unique opportunity to share some value at the the notification moment.

 ```ruby
 class Order